makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 need to be removed after casting.
 Since both the mold and cast are flexible, though, that might not be necessary.

 Second, the foam is much cheaper by volume than silicone.
-The same 75 fluid ounces of 3 lb foam, cast at 5 lbs, (I'm using FlexFoam-iT III) will cost about $4.50, but would cost about $88 in silicone.
+The same 75 fluid ounces of 3 lb foam, cast at 5 lbs, (I'm using FlexFoam-iT III) will cost about $4.50, but would cost about $130 in silicone.

 {% include image.html url="/assets/img/toys/brush_on_test.jpg" description="Clay with a single, thin layer of Rebound 25.
 I'm testing for cure inhibition" %}

+For the first coat, I first made a quick mold for registration keys that will be used to align the silicone mold with the foam shell, using unbaked Sculpey.

+For the first coat, I mixed up 30 grams of Rebound 25, and started by pouring two of the three registration keys, but I felt like I wouldn't have enough silicone for the first coat, and storted brushing on the first coat instead.

+{% include image.html url="/assets/img/toys/first_coat.jpg" description="Clay with first coat of Rebound 25" %}

+The pigment in part B of the rebound is flourescent, so I found that I could easily thin spots in the first coat using a UV flashlight, which I'll fill in on the second coat.

+{% include image.html url="/assets/img/toys/uv.jpg" description="Rebound 25 under UV light" %}

 ## Casting